-where $\mathcal{F}(x):\mathbb{R}^d\rightarrow\mathbb{R}$, $d\geq 1$ is any continuous function.
-We assume the global minimum $x^*$ to exist and be unique. \\\\ We start by presenting the proposed algorithm on the particle level.
-We initialize CAST as follows: \begin{enumerate} \item A set of $N$ particles $X_1^0,\ldots,X_N^0$ is randomly placed on the search space. \item Each particle has its own \textbf{nonnegative} temperature $T_1^0,\ldots,T_N^0$. \end{enumerate} Then, in each time step $n$, CAST performs two actions: \begin{itemize} \item \textbf{Exploration}.
+We start by presenting the proposed algorithm on the particle level.
+We initialize CAST as follows: \begin{enumerate} \item A set of $N$ particles $X_1^0,\ldots,X_N^0$ is randomly placed on the search space. \item Each particle has its own {nonnegative} temperature $T_1^0,\ldots,T_N^0$. \end{enumerate} Then, in each time step $n$, CAST performs two actions: \begin{itemize} \item \textbf{Exploration}.
 This is essentially fixed-temperature multi-particle Simulated Annealing and will be discussed in section \ref{subsec:particle_Lf}.
 This differs from classical SA, where a single particle is cooled by a fixed schedule. \item \textbf{Particle interaction}.
 The particles are allowed to exchange temperatures, allowing for a temperature decay.
 This dynamic will be discussed in section \ref{subsec:particle_Qff}.
 This differs from classical PT, where particles fully swap temperatures. \end{itemize}